 Kevin has served as the North Chief Student Services representative to the Chancellor’s Office and was on the Board of Directors for the California Community College Athletic Association.
 He is currently a member of the Advisory Council for the CA Rural Education Network and was recently appointed to the Shasta County Children and Families Commission.

-He holds a bachelor’s degree in Public Health, a master’s degree in Counseling and a Ph.D. in Educational Psychology.
+He holds a bachelor’s degree in Public Health, a master’s degree in Counseling and a Ph.D. in Lifespan Developmental Psychology.

 Kevin and his wife Kate have two strong, smart, and bold girls ages 12 and 9.